Research Resources for your classroom

 Presenting ideas through writing can be quite challenging.
 Teaching upper elementary students how to organize their research findings will help them in their writing throughout different modes.
 Starting with expository, research-based writing in upper elementary grades can help students work through the writing process from prewriting to publication.

-The importance of teaching research writing for upper elementary is evident when we look at the standards and objectives our students are expected to meet in English/Language Arts through writing and reading.
-Of course, these skills can be transferred and used across the curriculum.
+Teaching research writing for upper elementary is evident as we look at the standards and objectives.
+Our students are expected to meet in English/Language Arts through writing and reading.
+These skills can be transferred and used across the curriculum.
 Focus on these important skills, and your students will be ready to research!

 This post may contain affiliate links for your convenience.
 View our full disclosure policy here.